redis/redis-doc/topics/twitter-clone.md

 Following users
 ---

-It is not hard, but we did not yet checked how we create following / follower relationships.
+It is not hard, but we did not yet check how we create following / follower relationships.
 If user ID 1000 (antirez) wants to follow user ID 5000 (pippo), we need to create both a following and a follower relationship.
 We just need to `ZADD` calls:

         ZADD following:1000 5000
         ZADD followers:5000 1000